 Robert Kiyosaki delivers this memoir from his childhood on a riveting journey that earned him great wealth and success.
 He takes readers on a journey from the time he first started thinking of money and wealth as a child.

-He points out the differences between his best friend’s dad who became wealthy and his dad who he calls poor dad.
-The story helps any reader learn what it takes to create wealth and the sacrifices the journey entails.
+He points out the differences between his best friend’s dad, who became wealthy, and his dad, who he calls poor dad.
+The story helps readers learn what it takes to create wealth and the sacrifices the journey entails.